Canon T2i vs T5

 It is notable that the T2i has a microphone port, which is missing on the T5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T2i and the T5 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the T5 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T2i and T5 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Canon T5 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T2i or the Canon T5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.